-South West Trains: South West Trains operates the majority of commuter trains from London Waterloo station to destinations in South West London.
+South Western Railway: South Western Railway (formerly South West Trains) operates the majority of commuter trains from London Waterloo station to destinations in South West London.
 Most trains run on an electrified third rail, with diesel engine trains on the West of England line to Salisbury, Exeter, and Bristol.

-Virgin Trains: Virgin Trains operates long-distance trains on the West Coast Main Line between Greater London, the West Midlands, North West England, North Wales and Scotland.
-Virgin Trains connects London, Birmingham, Manchester, Liverpool, and Glasgow.
+Avanti West Coast: Avanti Trains (formerly Virgin Trains) operates long-distance trains on the West Coast Main Line between Greater London, the West Midlands, North West England, North Wales and Scotland.
+Avanti West Coast connects London, Birmingham, Manchester, Liverpool, and Glasgow.

 Eurostar: Journeys from London to other prominent French or Belgian cities will always involve a Eurostar train via the Chunnel under the English Channel.
 Eurostar trains run between London and Paris, Lille, Lyon, or Brussels.
 Traveling by the Eurostar from London to Paris or Brussels takes approximately two and half hours.

 Thalys: Founded as a partnership between SNCF, SNCB, and Deutsche Bahn in May 1995, Thalys links major cities in Belgium, Germany and the Netherlands by international high-speed train.
 Thalys trains link Paris, Brussels, Antwerp, Rotterdam, Amsterdam, Liège, Aachen and Cologne.